OfficeDev/office-js-docs/reference/outlook/preview/Office.context.mailbox.md

 >
 > In these cases, add-ins should [use REST APIs](https://docs.microsoft.com/outlook/add-ins/use-rest-api) to access the user's mailbox instead.

 The `makeEwsRequestAsync` method sends an EWS request on behalf of the add-in to Exchange.
+See [Call web services from an Outlook Add-in](https://docs.microsoft.com/outlook/add-ins/web-services#ews-operations-that-add-ins-support) for a list of the supported EWS operations.

 You cannot request Folder Associated Items with the `makeEwsRequestAsync` method.